LearnersGuild/phase-interviews/foundations-to-practice/version-1/README.md

 ### DOM Manipulation
 The `/:recipeId/ingredients` route in this section has already been coded to display a recipe name and ingredients for a particular recipe id.
 You will need to uncomment the line using your chosen template (Pug or EJS) before the server will work.
 Try accessing this route with recipe id 2 now to see it in action.

-The challenge for this section: when the user mouses over an ingredient, the ingredient turns red.
-When the mouse is no longer over the ingredient, it reverts to black.
+The challenge for this section: when the user mouses over an ingredient, the ingredient background turns light gray.
+When the mouse is no longer over the ingredient, the background reverts to white.

+Feel free to use vanilla JS or JQuery.
+The JQuery CDN link has already been included in the HTML.

-- [ ] __10:__ Each ingredient has a mouseover and a mouseout event listener.
+- [ ] __10:__ Each ingredient has the appropriate event listener(s).
 - [ ] __10:__ The ingredient element is accessed in the callback function from the event listeners.
 - [ ] __10:__ The ingredient element background color turns light gray (#eee) when moused over.
 - [ ] __10:__ The ingredient element background color reverts to white when the mouse is no longer over the element.